Mike-Devel/boost_dep_graph/README.md

 - Controls:
   - Left clicking on a node will select it and highlight all connected edges
   - Right clkicking on a node will toggle its cmake status and update the rest of the graph accordingly
-  - You can move nodes around via dragand drop
+  - You can move nodes around via drag and drop
   - You can zoom in and out via mouse wheel
   - You can scan a new directory by hitting space